pnsn/squacapipy-old/README.md

 * *SQUAC_BASE*, which is https://squac.pnsn.org
 * *SQUAC_API_BASE*, which is $SQUAC_BASE + /v1.0

-Environmental variables can be found in .env-example
+Environmental variables examples can be found in .env-example

-For bash enviromnents cp file to .env and add your token, then source

-The .env file is gitignored

-Or add them to your .bash_profile
+### Classes
+#### Class Response
+All responses are of class Response and have the following two attributes:
+* status_code: int HTTP status code
+* body: array of python dictionaries objects, or error code

-### Network
+#### Network
-params:
+get query params:
 * *network*: comma seperated string of networks.
 * *channel*: exact match
+Dict response Keys:
+* code: str two letter indentifier
+* name: str, long name
+* descritpion: str
+* created_at: datetime
+* updated_at: datetime
+* user: user_id of creator

 ```python
 from squacapipy.squacapi import Network